PENNSYLVANIA PERSONAL INJURY LAWYERS

 If you’ve been injured in an Uber or Lyft accident in Lancaster County, our team is ready to review your case at no cost.
 During your free consultation, we can identify the insurance coverage that applies, explain your legal options, and outline what to expect going forward.

-You won't pay a dime unless we recover compensation for you.
+You won’t pay anything unless we recover compensation for you.
 With an on-staff investigator, a local Lancaster office, and over a century of personal injury results behind us, Handler, Henning & Rosenberg LLC has the resources to take on rideshare companies and their insurers.

 HHR: A Family Story